 If the AoA Search Window Information IE is included in the TRP Measurement Update List IE in the MEASUREMENT UPDATE message, the NG-RAN node shall clear any previously stored AoA search window information and store the newly received information.

+If the Number of TRP Rx TEGs IE is included in the TRP Measurement Update List IE in the MEASUREMENT UPDATE message, the NG-RAN node shall clear any previously stored information and store the newly received information.

+If the Number of TRP RxTx TEGs IE is included in the TRP Measurement Update List IE in the MEASUREMENT UPDATE message, the NG-RAN node shall clear any previously stored information and store the newly received information.